 Huge companies have access to the best resources and can outsource IT firms to handle their Cyber Security.
 Basically, a team of professionals can shield business data from getting hacked and offer a safe online backup.

-When it comes to small businesses, which start with a minimum budget, having a specialised IT department that offers Cyber Security is completely out of the question due to budgetary constraints.
+When it comes to small businesses, which start with a minimum budget, having a specialized IT department that offers Cyber Security is completely out of the question due to budgetary constraints.
 Lack of Cyber Security can hamper a company’s longevity.

 In most scenarios, hackers target details of your customer’s credit cards.
 They usually use unsecured Wifi connectivity to access data if your employees work in inaccessible locations.
-The increasing use of mobile apps and internet has amplified the number of attacks.
+The increasing use of mobile apps and the internet has amplified the number of attacks.

 How should a small business respond?